horsemanjackyliu/LabelPrintingMission/05 Create a Site Using SAP Build Work Zone.md

 - 2,Enter JobCore as the site name and click Create.
 ![alt text](image-66.png)

-You've just created a site called JobCore.
+You've created a site called JobCore.